CGF-Softmax: A Cumulant-Based Softmax Reformulation for Efficient Inference under Homomorphic Encryption: Training Details

 \paragraph{Search Space and Configurations.} To ensure a rigorous evaluation, we conducted an extensive hyperparameter sweep for both LLaMA-3.2-1B and ViT/DeiT.
 Table~\ref{tab:configurations} details the specific search grids.
 For BPMax, which replace softmax with simplified polynomial alternatives $(x+c)^p$, we significantly expanded the search space beyond the original study~\cite{Park2025Powerformer}--which limited the search to shift variable $c \in \{1,3,5,7\}$ and degrees $p \in \{1,3,5,7\}$--to guarantee optimal baselines.

-Following the original settings~\cite{Park2025Powerformer}, we set the maximum training budget for BPMax to 20 epochs while applying early stopping to all experiments (including MGF-softmax).
-Under these conditions, MGF-softmax demonstrated significantly faster training speeds than the baseline: LLaMA-3.2-1B required only 5 epochs.
+We set the maximum training budget for BPMax to 20 epochs while applying early stopping to all experiments (including CGF-softmax).
+Under these conditions, CGF-softmax demonstrated significantly faster training speeds than the baseline: LLaMA-3.2-1B required only 5 epochs.
 For ViT/DeiT models, we employed \emph{Attention-only Tuning}—a strategy where we freeze all model parameters and exclusively update the weights associated with the attention mechanism.
 This approach provided the dual benefit of minimizing the training process and facilitating effective accuracy recovery.

 \paragraph{Fixed Configurations.} Regarding input specifications, we set the sequence length to $n=197$ for ViT/DeiT models and the maximum sequence length to 128 for LLaMA-3.2-1B.
 For the KD objective, we utilized a combination of Cross-Entropy loss and KL-Divergence loss, setting the temperature to $\tau=2.0$ and the distillation weight to $\alpha=0.5$.
 We fixed the random seed to 42 across all experimental runs.